 The USC Choreographic Institute is an international platform for innovative initiatives in choreographic research, practice and mentorship.
 Working closely with partner schools at USC, including the Schools of Cinematic Arts, Gerontology and Music, the Institute engages artists, scientists, gamers and humanists in exploring the intersections of movement, creative technologies and wellbeing.
 Advised by world-renowned choreographer and artist William Forsythe, the USC Choreographic Institute is the research platform of the Glorya Kaufman School of Dance at the University of Southern California.

-One of the world’s foremost choreographers, his work with Ballet Frankfurt and The Forsythe Company reorients the practice of ballet from its identification with classical repertoire to a dynamic 21st century art form.
+William Forsythe is one of the world’s foremost choreographers and is acknowledged for reorienting ballet from its identification with classical repertoire to a dynamic 21st-century art form.

-Patrick Corbin, MFA, is an internationally renowned dance artist whose career has spanned over thirty years and bridges the worlds of classical ballet, modern and contemporary dance.
-He is responsible for staging the dance works choreographed by Paul Taylor.
+Patrick Corbin, MFA, is a former dancer with the Paul Taylor Dance Company and an internationally-renowned artist whose 30-year career bridges the worlds of classical ballet, modern and contemporary dance.

 Sarah Fried-Gintis, PhD, serves as the USC Choreographic Institute’s staff lead.
 She supervises the administration and management of the Institute and works closely with the faculty lead and artistic advisor to identify new projects and funding sources.